Pumoxi/blogpost_turtle_example/README.md

 ## How to use it

-To use the `wandering_turtle` example, follow these steps:
+To use the `zigzag_turtle` example, follow these steps:

 1. **Install Python**
     Ensure you have Python installed on your system.
 You can download it from [python.org](https://www.python.org/).

 2. **Run the Script**
-    Execute the `wandering_turtle.py` script using the following command:
+    Execute the `zigzag_turtle.py` script using the following command:
     ```bash
     python wandering_turtle.py
     ```